dagjomar/gitstack/README.md

 This command prompts for confirmation before deleting the stack.

+## TODOs
+- Create better usage examples and use cases explaining how to best us it in a normal workflow
+- Create command to manage rebasing

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests to enhance Git Stack.